-Senior students enrolled in Alfred State College’s automotive trades: automotive service technician curriculum took a well-deserved lap in the winner’s circle recently when they and the car they modified—a 2003 Honda Insight—for the Watkins Glen Green Grand Prix won a fuel economy challenge in their class in the seventh annual contest which promotes awareness of environmentally friendly vehicles and fuels.
+Senior students enrolled in Alfred State College’s automotive service technician curriculum took a well-deserved lap in the winner’s circle recently when they and the car they modified—a 2003 Honda Insight—for the Watkins Glen Green Grand Prix won a fuel economy challenge in their class in the seventh annual contest which promotes awareness of environmentally friendly vehicles and fuels.

 Alfred State’s vehicle, driven by Automotive Trades Associate Professor and Chair Kent Johnson, competed in the “automotive manufacturer discontinued vehicle” class which included vehicles that are now out of production such as the Geo Metro and ASC’s Honda Insight.
 The students’ goal was to create a car that could attain a 100-mile-per-gallon ride.